kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 - The scariest moment is always just before you start.
 After that, things can only get better.
 - There are different ways to address a new idea or project.
 If you take the conservative scientific route, you study the problem in your head or on paper until you are sure there is no chance of failure.
 However, you have taken so long that the competition has already beaten you to market.
 The entrepreneurial way is to immediately take a forward step, and if that feels good, take another.
 If not, step back.
 Learn by doing, it’s a faster process.
 - The cure for depression is action.
+- Once you embrace the idea of leaping into action, small experiments become a key source of new knowledge and insight.
+- To reach a creative breakthrough, you just need to start.
+Commit to rapid and continuous improvements.
+- If you want to make something great, you need to start making.
+- Most of us have lived two lives.
+The life we live, and the unloved life within us.
+Between the two stands Resistance…Late at night, have you experienced a vision of the person you might become, the work you could accomplish, the realized being you were meant to be?
+Are you a writer who doesn’t write, a painter who doesn’t paint, an entrepreneur who never starts a venture?
+Then you don’t know what Resistance is.
+- Don’t get ready, get started!
+- Less is more.
+Put a dot on the ideas you could explore within the next 2 hours.
+Or, pick an idea you could prototype by the end of the week.
+- Starting small gets you from a state of rest into a state of motion.
+*

 ## Immerse yourself.
 - Seek inspiration, all the time.
 - Look to the past for inspiration as well as the present.
 Be evaluating works that are both recognized today, as well as those that were recognized in the past.
 	- Personal note: Work that was produced a long time ago, in a different context, takes on new meaning in present day.
 The past can be cross-examined and modernized to create something entirely new.
 - Inspiration comes from other people, research.
 - Let these things breathe new life into your thinking and imagination.
 - When you’re inspired, ideas living within us will find a way to be expressed